Malayme/Malayme/README.md

 # Hi, I'm Malayme !
-I am a student at EPITA, study computer science, programming and cybersecurity.
-I am taking courses in C, Linux, and Gitto work on personal projects.
+I am a student at EPITA, I study cybersecurity, but I enjoy learning about IT in general.
+That’s why I’m familiar with many programming languages and open to all kinds of professional opportunities.
+Feel free to contact me..
 ---
 ## 🔧 Technical Skills
-- Languages: C, Bash, Python...
+- Main Languages: C, Bash/Shell, Python, HTML/JS
+- In Progress: Java, Assembly, C++
-- Others: Gitlab, Github, Network, Linux Administration
+- Others Technologies: Gitlab, Github, Network, Linux Administration, Cloud

 ---